 With the increasing dependence of organizations on data, the role of a business analyst has assumed enormous proportions.
 Consequently, business analytics as a career has moved up the ladder in terms of popularity and monetary benefits.

-Career scope in India
+Career Scope in Business Analysts India

 Most top-notch companies hire full-time business analysts while others hire them as business consultants or advisors.
 Major industries hiring business analysts include financial services, information technology, retail, human resources, and market research.
 In a developing country like India, the opportunity for business analysts is limitless.
 On an average as per a survey report, the average salary of a business analyst in India is Rs.
 6,45,000/- per annum at the entry-level.
 This figure rises to Rs.12,00,000/- per annum as the experience increases.
 A well-established business analyst earns between Rs.
 25,00,000/- to Rs.40,00,000/- annually.

-How to become a business analyst
+How to Become a Business Analyst?

 Let’s have a look at how one can become a business analyst in India :